 An Amazon flip when Amazon is on the listing is like throwing a house party while your parents are gone.
 You want to make sure that everyone is gone before they get home or you're in trouble!

-If the current buy box owner is showing they aren't going to run out of stock, you don't have a good flip opportunity.
+If the current buy box owner is showing they will not run out of stock, you don't have a good flip opportunity.

 The Tools for Amazon to Amazon Flips

-The art of finding AZ flips has changed tremendously since I started selling in 2014.
-When I started, the only tools that existed were the free websites Keepa.com (which is no longer free) and CamelCamelCamel.com.
-These were actually plenty back then but with the rise in competition, we will want to utilize a few other tools as well.
+The art of finding AZ flips has changed since I started selling in 2014.
+When I started, the only tools that existed were the free websites like FBA Toolkit and CamelCamelCamel.com.
+These were actually plenty back then, but with the rise in competition, we will want to use a few other tools as well.

 Tool #1 Tactical Arbitrage